 4. Learn New Study Skills

-During the college years, each student develops his own particular study methods.
-While yours may work excellently, you probably can still find ways to improve your learning abilities and sharpen your mind.
+Students develop their own study methods over their years in school.
+While yours may work excellently, you can still find ways to improve your learning abilities and sharpen your mind.

 By joining a study group, you will have opportunity to observe a wide variety of study methods in action.
 After considering the pros and cons, you can improve your own study regimen by incorporating the best methods with your own.

-In addition, you can help your other study members improve by sharing your favorite study tricks also.
+In addition, you can help other study members improve by sharing your favorite study tricks.

-Studying by yourself, especially for long periods of time, can become a monotonous activity.
+Studying by yourself, especially for long periods of time, can become a monotonous activity—especially if you find the subject matter tedious.
+By joining a study group, you can break this monotony and make learning more enjoyable.

-In addition, the auditory factor of study groups can help auditory learners and students who dislike the silence of studying alone.
+The auditory factor of group study, talking and listening, can help auditory learners and students who dislike the silence of studying alone.

 6. Fill In Learning Gaps

-Study groups provide an excellent opportunity to fill in gaps in your notes.
+Study groups provide an excellent opportunity to fill in gaps in your understanding.

 7. Practice for the “Real World”